FifthLord/8-canvas/README.md

 # Paint app with canvas

-In this project, I learned how to use canvas on the example of a drawing application for multiple users.
+In this project I learned how to use a canvas using a multi-user drawing program.\
+With the function "redo", "undo", "Save".\
+And also the possibility for new users to start from a saved canvas.

 # Dependencies: